Ballistic-Studios/Ballistic-Studios-Plow-Footboard-Strikeplate-Detail-E2-s/README.md

 (THIS IS NOT FOR STEAM LOCOMOTIVES!)

-current lineup:
-Emd : V1.0.9
-Fairbanks Morse: V1.1.0
-Alco: V1.2.0
-GE: V1.3.0 (coming soon)

-How to use:
-Place E2 where the anticlimber is (aka the top of the pilot) and get the E2 to your liking.

-How to install

-хфтуивхуоццтуо
+How to instal: Download the pack, remove the readme (this) and place the folder into ADV DUPE2

+Current Verson 1.0.9 1/2